zeke/audiobook-revamper/README.md

-# Audiobook Revamper
+# 📕 ➡️ 🗜️ ➡️ 🗣️ ➡️ 📗 Audiobook Revamper

-Use AI to shorten an re-narrate audiobooks.
+Use AI to shorten and re-narrate audiobooks.

 ⚠️ This is a prototype.
 Your mileage may vary. ⚠️